KassiaL/bridge/README.md

 All SDKs are connected in sequence and do NOT overwrite each other's methods.
 That's why `bridge_mock` is connected last, to stub any methods not implemented in previous SDKs.

-You can then use the universal method `run_after_sdk_init`, which calls your callback only after the SDKs are initialized:
+You can then use the universal method `run_after_sdk_init`, which calls your callback after SDK initialization is complete.
+If the SDKs are already initialized, the callback is called immediately:

 ```lua
 bridge.run_after_sdk_init(function()